Limited offer — lifetime access:$75$60

 Control state machines with StateMachineController

 Use StateMachineController to fire the Hover and Click state machine inputs included in every Unicorn Icon.
-Wrap in a StatefulWidget and use GestureDetector for touch interactions.

 import 'package:flutter/material.dart';